-Qimmiit play a central role in several Inuit stories and legends.
-One of these explains the origins of Qallunaat.
-It began when a young woman married a gimmig and gave birth to gimmiit.
+Qimmiit play a central role in several Inuit myths.
+One of these explains the origins of the Qallunaat.
+It began when a young woman married a qimmiq and gave birth to qimmiit.
 Because she was poor and could not take care of them, she "made a boat for the young dogs, setting up two sticks for masts in the soles of her boots, and sent puppies across the ocean ...
-They arrived in the land beyond the sea and became the ancestors of the Europeans."22 In other versions, this myth also explains the origin of Inuit.
+They arrived in the land beyond the sea and became the ancestors of the Europeans."
+In other versions, this myth also explains the origin of Inuit.
 Qimmiit also play a prominent role in the story of Sedna or Nuliajuk.
-In a version collected by Rasmussen among the Ammiturmiut (Inuit from the region around Igloolik), the woman who eventually became Sedna first married a gimmig and gave birth to both children and children in the form of gimmiit.
-The children in human form became the first Allait (First Nations people), and the qimmiit-children went across the sea to become skillful in making weapons.
-Their descendants were Qallunaat.23
+In a version collected by Rasmussen among the Ammiturmiut, the woman who eventually became Sedna married two men.
+She first married a qimmiq and had children and qimmiq-children who respectively became the Allait (First Nations people) and Qallunaat.